katzenpost/docs/drafts/mix_plugin_subscription.rst

 server terminates the subscription by sending an unsubscribe(subscription_id) message to the server application.

-FIXME: The server-side has no way of knowing when the SURBs expire and the above statement seems to be indicating that the server would somehow know this information whereas only the client can know the expiration of the SURBs.

 For each spool, the server application maintains a list of current subscription IDs.